VBorjaDD/3D-Haptic-Controller/README.md

 # 3D Haptic Controller
 Based on the semester project outcome of Louis Jouret (September 2021- January 2022).
-Supervisor Victor Borja Detailed information can be find in [FlyingCelluloReport.pdf](/FlyingCelluloReport.pdf)
+Supervisor Victor Borja Detailed information can be found in [FlyingCelluloReport.pdf](/FlyingCelluloReport.pdf)

 ## Abstract
 This project aims to study the feasibility of haptic feedback in a 3D space.
 There is an increasing demand for such solutions, mainly in rehabilitation since they remove the need for a daily appointment with a therapist and enable the gamification of rehabilitation.